H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

   Confirming that all relevant vector datasets are loaded into PostGIS with stable, documented primary keys and that identity mappings in `gbimbeliefnormalized` correctly reference these sources via `source_table` and `source_pk`, including both historical and current naming conventions.

 - **Maintaining coverage in GBIM and embeddings.**
-  Ensuring that beliefs associated with newly normalized datasets receive complete axis values, text representations, and embeddings in collections such as `gbim_beliefs_v2`, and that their spatial and institutional metadata are exposed for RAG and `/search`.
+  Ensuring that beliefs associated with newly normalized datasets receive complete axis values, text representations, and embeddings in the spatial/GBIM collections, and that their spatial and institutional metadata are exposed for RAG.

-- **Consolidating and documenting Chroma collections.**
+- **Consolidating and documenting collections.**
-  Treating GBIM belief collections and `gis_wv_benefits` as the primary spatial and benefits vector indexes, with legacy `geodb*` collections documented as historical or specialized.
+  Treating GBIM‑derived belief collections and `gis_wv_benefits` as the primary spatial and benefits vector indexes, with legacy `geodb*` collections documented as historical or specialized.
 New or updated collections follow clearly documented schemas and provenance practices.

 - **Extending the local resource registry.**
   Continuing to ingest and normalize programme information into `local_resources`, extending coverage across additional West Virginia counties and ZIP codes, and maintaining verification status and timestamps so that the Steward System can reason about the freshness and reliability of programme data.

 - **Maintaining inventories and audit trails.**
-  Periodically regenerating and archiving inventories of PostGIS tables, GBIM beliefs, Chroma collections, and `local_resources` entries, including counts and metadata coverage, to ensure that the spatial body of Ms. Jarvis remains transparent and auditable.
+  Periodically regenerating and archiving inventories of PostGIS tables, GBIM beliefs, collections, and `local_resources` entries, including counts and metadata coverage, to ensure that the spatial body of Ms. Jarvis remains transparent and auditable.

 As these milestones are met, Ms. Jarvis will be able to reason over an increasingly comprehensive set of statewide layers—structures, hazards, networks, demographics, benefits facilities, and more—at the scale of millions of entities.
-The spatial body of the Steward System will thereby continue to support detailed, location‑specific reasoning about risk, infrastructure, governance, benefits access, and community well‑being across West Virginia, with each advisory behaviour traceable to specific, inspectable geographies, GBIM beliefs, entangled retrieval contexts, and programme records in `local_resources`.
+The spatial body of the Steward System will thereby continue to support detailed, location‑specific reasoning about risk, infrastructure, governance, benefits access, and community well‑being across West Virginia, with each advisory behaviour traceable to specific, inspectable geographies, GBIM beliefs, and programme records in `local_resources`.